-Many wine lovers decant their wines to allow them to breathe, that is, expose them to oxygen so that the aromas can develop optimally.
+Many wine lovers decant their wines to allow them to breathe; that is, expose them to oxygen so that the aromas can develop.
+But we believe that wines are still decanted too rarely – and often only restricted to red wines.

-But generally wines are still decanted too rarely – and if they are, then only red wines.
-Originally only mature red wines were decanted in order to separate any sediments and tartrate crystals, the so-called wine diamonds, from the wine.
-Today, however, we drink red wines too soon.
-The decanting process aerates them so that they become smoother and rounder, speeding up the ageing process to delight our taste buds.
-But white wines, and even champagne, can also benefit from decanting.
+Traditionally, only mature red wines were decanted in order to separate any sediments and tartrate crystals, sometimes called wine diamonds, from the wine.
+However young red wines can also benefit from decanting, as the aeration makes them smoother and rounder, speeding up the ageing process to delight our taste buds.
+In addition to this, white wines and even champagne can also benefit from decanting.

 Which wines should be decanted?

-Decanting – above all an experience!
+Decanting is above all an experience.
 With our Snake decanters, pouring wine becomes part of the enjoyment!

-At Riedel, we believe that our Snake decanters are the perfect “tool” for the enjoyment of wine for all wine lovers.
-Riedel’s Snake decanters – Mamba, Eve and Evechen – are handmade and feature a double aeration function, which allows for the optimal, intensive aeration and perfect portioning of wine.
+Our Snake decanters are the perfect instrument for the enjoyment of wine and add incredible theatre to your dining setting.
+Riedel’s Snake decanters – Mamba, Eve, Evechen and Boa – are handmade and feature a double aeration function, which allows for the optimal, intensive aeration and perfect portioning of wine.
 They combine spectacular design with excellent functionality.

-Once moved around its own axis, the wine is aerated through the first chamber and is thereby optimally aerated, before the ideal quantity of wine reaches the second chamber.
-This one-of-a-kind combination of aeration and portion control – developed by Maximilian J. Riedel – also convinced the patent commission.
-The Eve decanter received worldwide patent protection for this functionality in May 2009.
+Once moved around its own axis, the wine is aerated through the first chamber, before the ideal quantity of wine reaches the second chamber.
+This one-of-a-kind combination of aeration and portion control, developed by Maximilian J. Riedel, ensured the Eve decanter received worldwide patent protection in May 2009.
 Eve is an art object that gives the greatest pleasure, accompanied by the same audible glugging sound as the Mamba.

 The Evechen decanter is a smaller, but no less enticing version of the successful Eve decanter – and just as functional.
-Handmade in Tyrol, just like Eve, it impresses with its handy size.
-Its lower height makes it easy to stow away.
-Its capacity is 1370 cc, which proves ideal for white wines too.
+Handmade in Tyrol like Eve, it impresses with its handy size.